OmarShehata/map-my-ithaca/your-own-map.md

 7. Email your map to `omar.sameh.shehata@gmail.com`

+_Or if you'd like to share it more publicly, open a GitHub issue! https://github.com/OmarShehata/map-my-ithaca/issues_

 ## Post processing

 To compare your map to the real map of Ithaca, you can show uncover the map underneath.